Northlander cheats death with a miraculous recovery

 Ralph Correa fell back on his plane seat, spent a month in a coma and woke up to discover he was totally paralysed.
-Weeks later learned he’d received the Queen’s Service Medal for serving Northland’s Indian community.
+Weeks later, he learned he’d received the Queen’s Service Medal for serving Northland’s Indian community.

 The Whangārei JP had to learn to walk and retrain his muscles after a major health scare that could have ended his life.
 Health experts at Middlemore Hospital in Auckland were baffled and couldn’t pinpoint what was wrong with him until blood tests revealed a small bug that gave him a Rickettsial infection.